SunjianGroup/magus/README.md

 MAGUS is developed by Prof. Jian Sun's group at the School of Physics at Nanjing University.

 The current main developers are:
-Hao Gao
+- Hao Gao
-Junjie Wang
+- Junjie Wang
-Yu Han
+- Yu Han
-Shuning Pan
+- Shuning Pan
-Qiuhan Jia
+- Qiuhan Jia
-Yong Wang
+- Yong Wang
-Chi Ding
+- Chi Ding
+- Bin Li

 # Citations
 | Reference | cite for what                         |